thegreatshasha/krawler/README.md

 ```

 ##Contributing
-Welcoming pull requests, issues and all forms on contributions.
+Welcoming pull requests, issues and any other form of contribution.